Frequently Asked Questions

 See our policy pages for details.

-Who can I call to ask a question about a class?
+Who can I contact to ask a question about a class?

-You may call or email the Class Facilitator (listed in the brochure) for details about classes.
+You may call or email the Class Facilitator (listed in the brochure) for details about each specific class.

 If I have a speaker or topic I’d like to suggest?

 The Program Committee welcomes ideas for future classes.